shariq1989/cookbook/content/recipe/rindsgulasch.md

 #### What equipment do I need to make this recipe?

 * A small bowl

 * An [Instant Pot](https://amzn.to/3qfNYCZ)

 #### Can I freeze Rindsgulasch?

-You sure can.
+Yes, you can.
 First, allow the dish to cool completely and then add it to a freezer-safe container.
 Rindsgulasch will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it on a stovetop and prepare your sides.

 ### INSTRUCTIONS: STEP-BY-STEP